Fast LLM Post-training via Decoupled and Fastest-of-N Speculation: Related work

-\stitle{Post-training acceleration with algorithmic modifications. \,} Several works propose algorithmic changes accelerate rollout.
-Such modifications can slow convergence in theory~\cite{DBLP:journals/corr/abs-2506-20520,DBLP:journals/corr/abs-2503-14286,DBLP:journals/corr/abs-2405-08448} and {\sys} is orthogonal to these methods: they do not change the LLM generation process, whereas we directly accelerate it without requiring additional GPUs.
+\nospacestitle{Rollout acceleration with algorithmic modifications. \,} Several works propose algorithmic changes to accelerate rollout, e.g., skipping the tail generations~\cite{DBLP:journals/corr/abs-2501-12599,DBLP:journals/corr/abs-2504-13914,rhymerl}.
+Such modifications essentially make the training a variant of off-policy (vs. on-policy of our targeted setup), which has unstable convergence in theory~\cite{DBLP:journals/corr/abs-2506-20520,DBLP:journals/corr/abs-2503-14286,DBLP:journals/corr/abs-2405-08448} and {we observe that they are not always adopted in production~\cite{seer,deepseek-r1}.}

-Partial-rollout approaches~\cite{DBLP:journals/corr/abs-2501-12599,DBLP:journals/corr/abs-2507-20534} set a token threshold and pause long-tailed generations in a step once the threshold is met.
-These generations are resumed in future training steps, which essentially turns training from on-policy to off-policy, similar to AReaL~\cite{DBLP:journals/corr/abs-2505-24298}, that suffers from loss of accuracy as discussed in \textsection{\ref{sec:bg-post-training}}.
-RollPacker~\cite{rollpacker} further packs long-tailed generations that were previously truncated together to reduce bubble time, which changes the batch formulation so it may change the training dynamics~\cite{DBLP:conf/icml/WuYS23,DBLP:conf/nips/ShumailovSKZPEA21}.
-Besides, it cannot eliminate the long-tailed generations since these generations also differ in length.

-\stitle{Inference acceleration with speculative decoding. \,} Speculative decoding is a widely-adopted technique to accelerate token generation in LLM serving~\cite{eagle-2,eagle-3,vllm,specinfer,pearl,swiftspec,DBLP:conf/icml/LiuHBCDS024}.
-To the best of our knowledge, existing approaches do not target execution efficiency for large batches (e.g., SpecInfer~\cite{specinfer} accelerates requests with batch sizes no larger than 16) or the diverse drafting methods required in post-training rollout, which we addressed.
-Moreover, inference can use approximate speculative sampling to further improve acceptance rate~\cite{DBLP:conf/acl/XiaYDW00L0S24}, while post-training requires exact matching to ensure training correctness~\cite{liu2024onlinespeculativedecoding}.
-This calls for more advanced speculation methods to improve accuracy, so we proposed Best-of-N speculation.

-Our decoupled speculation---at a first glance---is conceptually similar to parallel drafting and verification in PEARL~\cite{pearl} and SwiftSpec~\cite{swiftspec}, but with two significant distinctions: (1) we maximize the batch computational efficiency, while they only consider the algorithm-side design for a single request and (2) we provide a systematic approach to improve the speculation efficiency rate with dynamic adaption and Best-of-N speculation which is required for rollout due to the lower acceptance rate resulting from the rigorous verification requirement described above.
+\stitle{Rollout acceleration for resource-restrict setups. \,} Recent works like Seer~\cite{seer} and RollPacker~\cite{rollpacker} address long-tail generation in resource-constraint setups, i.e., each worker has limited GPU capacity to hold the assigned batch.
+As a result, the batch must be further divided into sub-batches where each sub-batch is executed sequentially, and their optimizations lie in reordering or repacking sub-patches to reduce GPU wastes between sub-batch executions.
+In contrast, {\sys} accelerates long-tail generations where the batch can fit in the GPU memory of each worker, a common production setup (see {\fig{fig:motiv-batchsize}} (a)).
+In general, executing one large batch is faster than sequentially executing the divided sub-batch (if with sufficient resources) because the generation time grows sub-linearly with the batch size (see {\fig{fig:motiv-batchsize}} (b)), not to mention the possible switching overhead between sub-batches with packing techniques~\cite{rollpacker}.